-- While the rolls are cooling, make the Strawberry Icing.
+- While the rolls are cooling, make the Strawberry Glaze.

-- In a blender, mix the strawberries and powdered sugar together until smooth.
+- In a blender or food processor, mix the strawberries and powdered sugar together until smooth.

 - When rolls have cooled slightly, serve individually, and drizzle the icing on top of the rolls.
 Enjoy!